|10 Dec 2019||added section on Mediums of Exchange|

 Wasteful Production and Obsolescence Requirement

-Products are created with the minimum quality in order to be saleable and so that the company can make money from it which gets us various qualities of products.
+Products are created with the minimum quality in order to be saleable and so that the company can make money from it which gets us various qualities of products from absolutely crappy to amazing.

 And, then let us also consider how many different competing brands there are with the same levels of quality (or lack thereof) and many are sitting in the many stores who are competing your business.
 There is soooo very much waste!